-This flow is meant to be used if there is a server-side application that can securely store secret keys (your client_secret
+This flow is meant to be used if there is a server-side application that can securely store secret keys (your client_secret),

-received from this flow is exchanged for an access token and refresh token.
+the authorization_code received from this flow is exchanged for an access token and refresh token.

 Steps in this guide is not intended for a Single Page Application (SPA) or a native application (mobile or desktop).